ChrisWhealy/DistributedSystemNotes/Lecture 21.md

 The point here is that the map function produces data in the form of key/value pairs.

-Usually, these key value pairs are known as *intermediate* key/value pairs because they require further processing by the reduce function.
-However, in the case of `grep`, the map function has completed the required processing by identifying where in the document the target word occurs; thus, the reduce function might simply be a ***do nothing*** function that returns whatever value it has been passed.<sup id="a2">[2](#f2)</sup>
+Usually, these key/value pairs are qualified as being ***intermediate*** because they represent some halfway point in our calculation, and require further processing by the reduce function.
+However, in the case of `grep`, the map function has already completed the required processing, either by identifying where in the document the target pattern occurs, or by returning an empty result; thus, in this case, the reduce function could be implemented as a ***do nothing*** function that simply returns whatever value it has been passed.<sup id="a2">[2](#f2)</sup>

 ### The Shuffle Phase

 The shuffle phase is where all the intermediate key/value pairs created by the map workers is passed to the appropriate reduce workers for further processing.
 But how do we decide which reduce worker is the right one?
 This is decided by the partitioning function that implements some sort of hashing rule.

 This partitioning function is supplied by the MapReduce framework and although Google doesn't exactly say ***how*** it has been implemented, they give the example that it could obey a rule such as `hash(key) mod N`, where `N` is the number of reduce workers.

-As has already been pointed out, the `hash mod N` approach can introduce problems if the number `N` changes.
+As has already been pointed out, the `hash mod N` approach can introduce problems if `N` changes.
 In the context of Amazon's Dynamo system, they are providing an online service that must be able to respond to unpredictable events such as sudden spikes in request volume, or hardware or network failure.
-Under these circumstances, the likelihood of the number of nodes in a ring changing is high; consequently, Amazon mitigate the problems associated with changing `N` in `hash mod N` by using ***consistent hashing***.
+Under these circumstances, the likelihood of the number of nodes in a ring changing is high; consequently, Amazon mitigate the problems associated with changing `N` in `hash mod N` by using [consistent hashing](https://github.com/ChrisWhealy/DistributedSystemNotes/blob/master/Lecture%2019.md#consistent-hashing).

 However, in the case of Google's MapReduce, they are working in an offline environment in which the size of the input dataset is known up front; therefore, if you are the developer of the map and reduce functions, you already have the necessary information to make an informed decision about how many workers you will need.
 You then use these values to configure the MapReduce framework for the expected workload during your particular batch run.

-So, altering the number of reduce workers during a batch run would only happen in the event of some Byzantine error such as hardware failure or a network partition.
+So, altering the number of reduce workers during a batch run would only happen in the event of some sort of Byzantine error such as hardware failure or a network partition.
 Under these circumstances, Google uses checkpointing for error recovery.
-So, a changing value of `N` is not something you the developer need to be concerned about.
+So, a changing value of `N` is not something you the developer really need to be concerned about.

 ### The Reduce Phase